1tangyen/inventory-check-report-generation/README.md

 ## Introduction

 The `inventory-check-report-generation` project is a React + Vite-based application designed to automate the generation of reports.
 This project focuses on delivering a decoupled user interface, enabling users to interact with a streamlined and efficient system for their report generation needs.
+The application's UI is hosted on AWS S3 and served through AWS CloudFront, ensuring fast and reliable access from anywhere.

 ## Table of Contents